 - Fast results – more time to understand, find solutions and implement them in training

-We analyse match data to find those key insights that will enrich your tactical and technical knowledge of a team.
+We can help analysts find key insights that will enrich the tactical and technical knowledge of a team.

-We help you make smarter decisions on how to improve performance, and gain a comptetive advantage.
+We enable coaches to make smarter decisions on how to improve performance, and gain a comptetive advantage.

 Why choose Soccerlogic?

-Soccerlogic pioneered the application of data mining/science in football, and over the years has gained unrivalled experience of extracting valuable insights from match data.
-No other company can provide you with more useful data-driven insights to help you improve performance.
+Soccerlogic pioneered the application of data mining/science in football, and over the years has gained unrivalled experience of using this technology to find valuable insights from match data.

 - We are qualified: have higher education qualifications in computing and statistics

 - We have the skills: verifiable experience of working as data miners/scientist.

 - We have the know-how: we have been analysing football for over 15 years – much longer than anyone else!